 Qsymia is a prescription fat burner that has been used by over a half a million patients and delivered clinically proven results.
 While it may work for people, we often find prescription drugs to be riddled with negative side effects that make losing weight a very uncomfortable and even more of a struggle.
-Read this Qsymia review to find out why it did not rank on our list of the Top 10 Fat Burners.
+Read this Qsymia review to find out why it did NOT rank on our list of the Top 5 Fat Burners.

 Qsymia Side Effects